Updated 05 / 03 / 2026

 The goal is not to replace your personal style.
 It is to remove the daily decision work in the mornings when your brain has better things to do.

 Getting dressed in 5 minutes is a system.
 Organise by occasion.
 Build outfit formulas.
 Decide the night before.
-Fix the gaps, not the volume.
+Fix the gaps, not the volume — see why a full wardrobe still leaves you with nothing to wear.
 And when the daily decision work still feels heavy, let AI carry it.

 Aeza is India's AI commerce platform for fashion, built specifically for Indian women navigating the full range of ethnic, western, and fusion dressing.
 From body-type-aware personalised outfit suggestions to virtual try-on before you buy, Aeza removes the friction that turns getting dressed into a morning tax.